-For example, if you child loves chicken nuggets, then try to make similar items with the nugget shape/texture they love.
-Some great examples are our Broccoli Nuggets, Veggie Nuggets, and 2-Ingredient Tater Tots (these can be made with carrots too!).
+For example, if your child loves chicken nuggets, then try to make similar items with the nugget shape/texture they like.
+Some great examples are our Broccoli Nuggets, Veggie Nuggets, Salmon nuggets and 2-Ingredient Tater Tots (these can be made with carrots too!).

 10. Give it Time.

 Understand that it will take some time to get kids to like new foods.
 Overcoming picky eating isn’t something that will fix itself in a month or two.